Users as Annotators: LLM Preference Learning from Comparison Mode: Attentiveness Inference via Expectation Maximization

 \subsection{Global Convergence Guarantee}

 Generally, the EM algorithm only guarantees a convergence to a stationary point or a local minimum, but not to the global minimum.
 Interestingly, the user behavioral model considered here exhibits a nice structure that admits only one local minimum.
-This enables the following theoretical guarantee of Algorithm \ref{alg:EM_UBM}.

-\begin{theorem}[Informal] Let $\hat{\theta}$ denote the converged parameter estimate obtained as the output of Algorithm \ref{alg:EM_UBM} and $\theta^*$ denote the true parameter.
+This enables the following theoretical guarantee of Algorithm \ref{alg:EM_UBM}. \begin{theorem}[Informal] Let $\hat{\theta}$ denote the converged parameter estimate obtained as the output of Algorithm \ref{alg:EM_UBM} and $\theta^*$ denote the true parameter.
 Under Assumption \ref{ass:mu} and some regularity condition on the continuity and boundedness of $\mathcal{P}_\eta$, we have for any $\epsilon>0$,

 \end{theorem} A more rigorous statement of the theorem is given in Appendix \ref{subsec:prove_theorem_two_mass}, together with its proof.
-We note that both Example 1 and Example 2 satisfy the regularity conditions, so the theoretical guarantees in Theorem \ref{thm:simple_two_mass_converge} hold for both examples.
+We note that both Example \ref{examp:1} and Example \ref{examp:2} satisfy the regularity conditions, so the theoretical guarantees in Theorem \ref{thm:simple_two_mass_converge} hold for both examples.
 The result has two implications.
 First, it gives a peace of mind when applying the algorithm.
 Second, it also tells that the user behavioral model exhibits a nice analytical structure.
 While the result is stated in an asymptotic sense, in practice, the volume of LLM usage ensures a large $m$ and $n_j$'s generally.

 In proving the theorem, the regularity conditions ensure that the parameter space $\Theta$ is bounded away from its boundaries, thereby preventing degenerate cases, and impose smoothness requirements on the density function of $\mathcal{P}_\eta$.
-Since the specification of $\mathcal{P}_\eta$ in Example 1 does not naturally come with a continuous density, proving the result for Example 1 requires a slightly different treatment.
+Since the specification of $\mathcal{P}_\eta$ in Example \ref{examp:1} does not naturally come with a continuous density, proving the result for Example \ref{examp:1} requires a slightly different treatment.
 The overall strategy, however, is standard: first, we establish a uniform law of large numbers to show that the gradient of the log-likelihood function, $\nabla_\theta L(\theta)$, converges uniformly to its population mean.
 Next, we show that the population mean of the log-likelihood admits a unique stationary point.
 These two claims imply that the stationary points of $L(\theta)$ concentrate in a neighborhood of the true parameter $\theta^*$.